 DENT 1710, 1730, 1750, 1770

 Student Dentists will experience clinical treatment of patients in four consecutive quarters.
 Student Dentists will have patient care experiences with all age groups from children to geriatrics and with patients of varying treatment difficulty under the supervision of the clinical faculty.
-Student Dentists will provide clinical care (restorative dentistry, endodontics, and periodontics) to patients within comprehensive care group practices.
-Student Dentists will also rotate through clinical experiences in oral radiology, oral medicine, oral surgery, screening and diagnosis, urgent care, and pediatric dentistry/orthodontics.
-Student Dentists will also participate in didactic coursework, small group learning experiences and Grand Rounds presentations.In Urgent and Surgical Care sessions, students will continue to learn more advanced local anesthesia procedures, and will be introduced to mild and moderate sedation modalities and the associated risk management strategies.
-Issues related to hard and soft tissue trauma, management of medical emergencies, TMD, and oral surgery will also be addressed.
+Student Dentist will provide comprehensive clinical care (restorative dentistry, endodontics, and periodontics) to patients within comprehensive care group practices.
+Student Dentists will rotate through clinical experiences in oral radiology, oral medicine, oral surgery, screening and diagnosis, urgent care and pediatric dentistry/orthodontics.

 DENT 1810, 1830, 1850, 1870

 Student Dentists will experience clinical treatment of patients in four consecutive quarters.
 Student Dentists will have patient care experiences with all age groups from children to geriatrics and with patients of varying treatment difficulty under the supervision of the clinical faculty.
-Student Dentists will provide clinical care (advanced restorative dentistry, advanced endodontics, and advanced periodontics) to patients within comprehensive care group practices.
-Student Dentists will also rotate through clinical experiences in screening and diagnosis, urgent care, and pediatric dentistry/orthodontics.
-Student Dentists will also participate in didactic coursework, small-group learning experiences and Grand Rounds presentations.Within each course will be coursework designed to prepare Student Dentists for the practice of dentistry in a private practice setting.
-The coursework will first concentrate on developing the leadership, management, and business skills necessary to operate a successful dental practice.
-It will also prepare Student Dentists for their first job in dentistry, their role as an associate, and then their purchase of a dental practice.
-This coursework will provide a review for National Boards Dental Examination Part II and for the Regional Dental Testing Examination.
+Student Dentist will provide clinical care (advanced restorative dentistry, advanced endodontics, and advanced periodontics) to patients within comprehensive care group practices.

 Community Oral Health